go-planet/azure-ECR-VDC-Blueprint/README.md

 # azure-ECR-VDC-Blueprint
-Set of baseline templates for use in a VDC Blueprint
+Set of baseline templates for use in a virtual datacenter hub-and-spoke Azure Blueprint